-The process for patenting Feber’s product, a cold brew coffee filter system sold under the company name Bruw, began in a similar way to most other inventions: client and attorney flush out the ideas and decide which elements are worth protecting with a patent.
+The process to obtain a patent for Feber’s product, a cold brew coffee filter system sold under the company name Bruw, began in a similar way as most other inventions: client and attorney flush out the ideas and decide which elements are worth protecting with a patent.
 Seitz also searched through other issued patents to determine which features of Feber’s product were unique and would therefore be the focus of his patent application.

 Due to the first-to-file nature of the U.S. patent system, Seitz drafted a provisional patent application to hold his client’s spot in line with the U.S. Patent and Trademark Office.
 After a year, they converted the application into a regular utility patent application, which the USPTO reviewed about 12 months later.
 This is a normal timeline, Seitz assures.